MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 HTTPS RR (RR type ???) provides special handling for the case of "https" origins as described in {{https}}.

+SVCB RRs are extensible by a list of SvcParams, which are pairs consisting of a SvcParamKey and a SvcParamValue.
+Each SvcParamKey has a presentation name and a registered number.
+Values are in a format specific to the SvcParamKey.
+Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
+The initial SvcParamKeys and formats are defined in {{keys}}.

 ## Zone file presentation format {#presentation}

 The presentation format of the record is: